-In Michigan, No-Fault is required by law for your car.
-Michigan no-fault coverage will protect you in an accident if you injure somebody or cause damage to someone’s property with your car.
+In Michigan, No-Fault is required by law for your car but collision coverage is not required unless you finance or lease your car.
+Michigan no-fault coverage will protect you in an accident if you injure somebody or cause damage to someone’s property in your vehicle.
 Michigan no-fault does not pay for damage to your car or the other person’s car if you are in an accident.
-Because Michigan is not a tort state the other parties insurance will not pay for damage to your car.
-If you want to have your car protected from an accident you have to purchase collision coverage.
+Because Michigan is not a tort state, the other party’s insurance will not pay for damage to your vehicle.
+If you want to have your vehicle protected from an accident, you have to purchase collision coverage.

 Three types of Michigan Collision coverage